jaxorama/TechLearning/README.md

 * AI Engineering Masterclass (Udemy) by Vivian Aranha - https://www.udemy.com/course/ai-engineering-masterclass-from-zero-to-ai-hero

 ## Gen AI
-* CEO Playbook : Generative AI https://www.udemy.com/course/ceo-playbook-generative-ai-/ (Completed 03/06/2025 ★★★★☆)
+* CEO Playbook : Generative AI https://www.udemy.com/course/ceo-playbook-generative-ai-/ (Completed 03/06/2025 ★★★★☆ - Useful pointers on how GenAI can be used by a CEO in business)

 # Business